Happy 150th Birthday Canada!

 From Tobermory, take the famed Chi-Cheemaun Ferry to South Baymouth on Manitoulin Island.
 A relaxing and comfortable journey on this large car ferry takes less than 2 hours.
 Find shops, food and deck chairs for lounging all onboard.
 Take advantage of free overnight parking in Tobermory and enjoy walk-on fares with your bike!
 Tune up before you ride off, using the bike repair station at the ferry terminal in South Baymouth.

-For additional cycling resources, maps and certified bicycle friendly places to sleep, eat and visit on Manitoulin Island visit - ontariobybike.ca/manitoulinlacloche or manitoulincycling.com
+For additional cycling resources, maps and certified bicycle friendly places to sleep, eat and visit on Manitoulin Island – check this page ontariobybike.ca/manitoulinlacloche or manitoulincycling.com

 Located on the northern and rugged shores of Lake Superior about halfway between Sault Ste.
 Marie and Thunder Bay, Pukaskwa National Park is the most remote of the National Parks in Ontario and really the only true wilderness National Park in Ontario.
 Unfortunately for lovers of two-wheeled adventures it also offers the fewest cycling opportunities.
 Bicycles are not allowed on any trail in the park and riding is only permitted on Highway 627 and on the campground roads.